 About the Author

 Martha W. McCartney is a recognized independent research historian who has studied the people and places of Virginia for almost 50 years.
 She is author of 12 books and more than 200 published articles, including A Study of Africans and African Americans on Jamestown Island and Green Spring (2003), Virginia Immigrants and Adventurers 1607-1635: A Biographical Dictionary (2007) and Jamestown People to 1800 (2012).
-In collaboration with the Jamestown-Yorktown Foundation, McCartney has been researching the arrival of the first documented Africans in Virginia for the past twelve months, using new information from documents discovered in the National Archives of the United Kingdom for inclusion in new Jamestown Settlement gallery exhibits opening in phases in 2019.
+In collaboration with the Jamestown-Yorktown Foundation, McCartney has been researching the arrival of the first documented Africans in Virginia for the past twelve months, using new information from documents discovered in the National Archives of the United Kingdom for inclusion in new Jamestown Settlement gallery exhibits.
 She presented her findings at a Jamestown Settlement public lecture, “Piracy, Political Intrigue and Human Tragedy: Virginia’s First Africans” on June 13, as part of the opening of the newly refreshed Jamestown Settlement galleries.
 Her academic paper on this new research will appear in an upcoming publication of the Archaeology Society of Virginia.